 We experience fluctuations in revenues and related costs on a seasonal basis, which are primarily seen in the quarter ended March 31.
-Specifically, our recurring revenue is positively impacted in the quarter ended March 31 as a result of our preparation of W-2 documents for our clients' employees in advance of tax filing requirements, which generally means that our quarter ended June 30 has been lower than the prior quarter.
+Specifically, our recurring revenue is positively impacted in the quarter ended March 31 as a result of our preparation of W-2 documents for our clients' employees in advance of tax filing requirements.
 The seasonal fluctuations in revenues also positively impact gross profits during the quarter ended March 31.
 Our historical results for the quarter ended March 31 should not be considered a reliable indicator of our future results of operations.
 Our interest income earned on funds held for clients is also positively impacted during the quarter ended March 31 as a result of our increased collection of funds held for clients.
 Certain payroll taxes are primarily collected during the quarter ended March 31 and subsequently remitted.